Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 Some of the major findings from the dashboard include:

-Laptop category generates the highest revenue but also records the highest loss, indicating margin erosion.
+✔Laptop category generates the highest revenue but also records the highest loss, indicating margin erosion.

-Consumer segment contributes the highest share of revenue.
+✔Consumer segment contributes the highest share of revenue.

-Hyderabad is the top-performing city by revenue contribution.
+✔Hyderabad is the top-performing city by revenue contribution.

-South region leads overall revenue performance.
+✔South region leads overall revenue performance.

-Revenue trends indicate seasonal fluctuations with recovery during
+✔Revenue trends indicate seasonal fluctuations with recovery during

 🎯 Business Impact & Recommendations